User-Driven Support for Visualization Prototyping in D3: Evaluation: User Study Design

 \section{Evaluation: User Study Design}

-In previous sections, we introduced three automated features implemented within Minerva with the aim of reducing the burden of visualization implementation for D3.
-In this section we focus on evaluating if these automated features lead to measurable improvements in how D3 users implement interactive visualizations~\cite{ren2018reflecting,satyanarayan2019critical}.
-Our study was approved by the authors institutions IRB and preregistered on aspredicted.org\footnote{Pre-Registration available at \url{https://aspredicted.org/blind.php?x=cc46nd}}.
+In previous sections, we introduced two automated features with the aim of supporting template-based visualization prototyping.
+We implemented these features in a design-focused environment called Mirny.
+In this section, we focus on evaluating if these automated features lead to measurable improvements in how D3 users prototype interactive visualizations~\cite{ren2018reflecting,satyanarayan2019critical}.
+Our study was preregistered on aspredicted.org\footnote{Pre-Registration available at \url{https://aspredicted.org/t2hb3.pdf}}.

-\paragraph{\textbf{Participants}} We recruited 20 participants from mailing lists and social networking sites (4 female, 15 male, 1 non-binary) between the ages of 18 to 44.
-To ensure that all participants had enough basic understanding of D3 to be able to complete the study tasks under the time constraints, we required participants to have at least 3 months of experience working with D3.js.
-11 of our participants had 3 months to 1 years experience, 3 had 2 - 3 years experience, 4 had 4 - 5 years experience and 2 were experienced D3 users with 5+ years of experience (see~\autoref{tab:Participants}).
-Participants self-reported to be proficient in creating visualizations.
-Each subject spent approximately 1 hour and 30 minutes in our study and was compensated with a \$20 Amazon gift card.
+\textbf{Participants.} We recruited 20 participants from mailing lists and social networking sites (4 female, 15 male, and 1 non-binary) between the ages of 18 to 44.
+To ensure that all participants had a sufficient understanding of D3 to complete the study tasks under time constraints, we required participants to have at least 3 months of experience working with D3.js.
+11 participants had 3 months to 1 year of experience, 3 had 2 - 3 years of experience, 4 had 4 - 5 years of experience and 2 had 5+ years of experience.
+Participants self-report being proficient in creating visualizations.
+Each session took approximately 1 hour and 30 minutes and participants were compensated with a \$20 Amazon gift card.